Book of Caverns: Contemporary history and scholarship

 The Book of Caverns was first brought into contemporary historiography by Jean François Champollion.
 Champollion described the inscriptions and images of the Book of Caverns on the walls of the tomb of Ramesses VI in his 13th letter from Thebes.
 At this point, Champollion did not have a name for the Book of Caverns.
 He published his findings in the 1844 edition of Notice Descriptions.
 The same year this journal was published Champollion also published a manuscript detailing the inscriptions of the book he found in other tombs across the Valley of the Kings.

 The title of "The Book of Caverns" was not assigned to these inscriptions until Eugène Jean Baptiste Lefebvre referred to it by this name in volume 3 of Les Hypogées Royaux de Thèbes, which was published in 1889.

 The copy of the Book of Caverns in the Osireion was uncovered by archaeologists Margaret Murray and Flinders Petrie, who were excavating the site in 1902 through 1903.
 The Book of Caverns was found directly across from the Book of Gates within the entrance passage on the left wall.
 Murray published her findings, initially interpreting the Book of Caverns to be a section of the Book of Gates.

-In 1954, Alexandre Piankoff published a English translated copy of the Book of Caverns, containing both text and images from the reliefs of the Book of Caverns.
-This book, along with several articles Piankoff published between 1942 and 1958, provide the basis for current English scholarship relating to the Book of Caverns.
+In 1954, Alexandre Piankoff published an English translated copy of the Book of Caverns, containing both text and images from the reliefs of the Book of Caverns.
+This book, along with several articles Piankoff published between 1942 and 1958, provides the basis for current English scholarship relating to the Book of Caverns.

 Structure

 The Book of Caverns is told using images and text, some sections containing only text, others text and images, and some with just images.
-In the different scenes, text tells of Ra’s conversations with deities in the underworld.
+In the different scenes, text tells of Ra's conversations with deities in the underworld.

 Along the walls of the tombs where the Book of Caverns is displayed, the book is divided into 17 sections consisting of six main divisions, several litanies, and the final scene of Ra's rebirth.
 Unlike other underworld books, its six sections do not correspond with the hours of the night or the twelve caverns.
 Due to this fact, the book is often misinterpreted to depict the underworld with six caverns, rather than twelve.
 These six sections are divided into two parts with three tableaus each, plus a final tableau depicting Ra's rebirth.

 Schema of the Book of Caverns, from Daniel A. Werning.